Website accessibility

 Vatican-Orthodox alliance to boost population

-After convincing the Evangelicals to join its pro-life campaign, the Vatican has managed to get the Orthodox Church on board, as well.
-The Orthodox Church, the world’s second largest Christian communion after the Catholics, has now aligned itself with Vatican population policy.
-And the one-time communist KGB agent, Prime Minister Putin, has also signed on.
+After convincing the Evangelicals to join its pro-life campaign, the Vatican has managed to get the Orthodox Church on board, too.
+The Orthodox Church is the world’s second largest Christian communion after the Catholics.
+And the one-time communist KGB agent, Prime Minister Putin, has also signed on to the Vatican population policy.
+This page gives background for How anti-contraception groups hijacked the Russian health service.

 Religious law vs. human rights: child brides